AlvinYapAbidin/PhotoSorter/README.md

 - Dependencies: Ensure that all dependencies, especially OpenCV and its contrib modules, are correctly installed and compatible with the version of the code.

+# Future Improvements

+- Create GUI for selecting, moving, deleting photos
+- Tagging pictures in relation to clusters or environment

 # Contributing

 I welcome contributions to the PhotoSorter project!
 If you have suggestions for improvements or bug fixes, please feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.